Mkuze: Mkuze (uMkhuze) Game Reserve

 Mkuze Game Reserve has a large variety of natural habitats: from the eastern slopes of the Lebombo Mountains along its eastern boundary, to broad stretches of acacia savannah, swamps and a variety of woodlands and riverine forest.
 A rare type of sand forest also occurs in the reserve.
 It is renowned among ornithologists, with more than 420 different bird species on record.
 The Mkuze River curves along the Mkuze Game Reserve's northern and eastern borders with a stretch of fig forest along its banks.
 Fish eagles swoop over the pans, snatching prey spotted from their perches in the fever trees.

 Ghost Mountain

-Mkuze is overlooked by Ghost Mountain, previously a historic battle field.
-This mountain is said to be the tombs of the previous Chiefs of the mountain and, according to legend, it has been the scene of a number of bloody fights.
+Mkuze is overlooked by Ghost Mountain, which is also the site of Dinuzulu's 1884 battle with rival Usibepu.
+This mountain is said to be the tombs of the previous chiefs of the mountain and, according to legend, it has been the scene of a number of bloody fights.
 It is said that Intaba Yemikhovu is where the King Dingaan was killed by the King Shaka's son Mhlophekazi who was known as Mbophe's son, even though it is believed he died near Tugela river.
 With its dramatic silhouette, in the shape of an old woman or witch head, it is not difficult to understand why the mountain is said to be haunted and to be the theatre of paranormal activities.